amah/async/documentation.markdown

 layout: default
 ---
 ### Introduction
+When it comes to address application responsiveness, one of possible optimization consists in moving to a background thread, long lasting operations which completion is not required immediately.
+The objective is to keep the critical execution path as short as possible.
+A well known example is the use of worker thread in GUI implementations to run long commands so the single UI thread (or Event dispatcher thread) is let focused on UI specific tasks.
+Looking at server side, the challenge is to limit the number of threads created in the system.
+Traditional  servers implementation are based on thread per request model and in context where processes are likely to perform blocking I/O operations or long running computation, the required number of threads are tightly correlated to the number of simultaneous requests.
+Increasing the maximum number of allocated threads on these servers can be the cause of a bottleneck as the underlying system may end in time consuming scheduling operations like context switch ( issue known as C10K problem).
+Even though some operating systems have been optimized to handle hundreds or thousands of threads, it is still possible to handle far higher load with frugal use of threads but with the adoption of asynchronous programming model as did in node.js or vert.x servers.

+However developing application using asynchronous programming model is very challenging as the flow differ from synchronous one's we are accustomed to.
+That is where async4j come into play by providing facilities to compose asynchronous operations easily using concepts borrowed from synchronous programming model.

 Async4j is a library that provides callback based control flow for asynchronous programing model: pipe, try/catch/finaly, condition, foreach and even parallel foreach.